Android TV: Android TV hardware

 Android TV has been used to power many types of devices, like smart TVs, smart projectors, set-top boxes and dongles.
 During Google I/O 2014, Google announced that Sony, Sharp, and TP Vision/Philips would release smart TVs with Android TV integrated in 2015.
 It was noted that support for handling TV-specific functions, such as input switching and tuning, were natively integrated into the Android platform.

 Sony unveiled a range of Bravia smart TVs running Android TV at CES 2015.
 Sharp released two TV models on June 10, 2015.
 Philips announced that 80% of their 2015 TVs will run Android TV, the first two models of which were released in June 2015.

-Google announced other television hardware partners in January 2016, including Arçelik, Bang & Olufsen, Hisense, RCA, TCL Corporation, Vestel, OnePlus and Realme.
+Google announced other television hardware partners in January 2016, including Arçelik, Bang & Olufsen, Haier, Hisense, RCA, TCL Corporation, Pensonic, Polytron, Vu Televisions, Onida, Vestel, OnePlus and Realme.

 Numerous commercial set-top boxes and dongles have been released using Android TV, most notably Google's Nexus Player, the Nvidia Shield TV, and Xiaomi's Mi Box, Mi Box S, and Mi TV Stick.
 Also, several pay television providers have released IPTV services using Android TV-based hardware as opposed to a proprietary set-top box.

 In July 2019, Android TV became available on soundbars.

 According to a report by TechCrunch in May 2023, several lines of budget-tier Android TV devices available for purchase from Amazon.com come preinstalled with malware.

+SuperBox

+In the United States, resellers sell Chinese-made Android TV IPTV set-top boxes under the brands SuperBox and vSeeBox.
+Instead of paying for monthly cable subscriptions or streaming subscriptions, buyers pay a one-time fee of US$300 to US$400 to purchase the streaming device.
+The boxes come pre-installed with software that makes it trivial to pirate live television, movies, pay-per-view content, and other shows.

+SuperBox Controversy

+The devices make home connections part of a criminal proxy network monetized for financial gain.
+Home users often have no idea or don't care that their connections are being used to facilitate crime, nation-state attacks, and additional malware delivery, enabling cybercriminals to infect already-compromised devices bypassing any router that the user may think offers protection.